 {Dimmer Feedback} - appears when the current address is patched to a dimmer in an ETC Sensor rack with a CEM+ or CEM3.
 Sensor feedback must be enabled.
-See Interface Protocols (on page 482) and Interface Protocols (on page 482) and Interface Protocols (on page 482) and <a href=
+See Interface Protocols (on page 495) and Errors and Warnings (on page 147) for more information.